knative/docs/docs/install/install-eventing-with-yaml.md

 {{< /tabs >}}

-## Optional: Install a Broker (Eventing) layer:
+## Optional: Install a broker layer:

-The tabs below expand to show instructions for installing the Broker (Eventing) layer.
+The tabs below expand to show instructions for installing the broker layer.
-Follow the procedure for the Broker of your choice:
+Follow the procedure for the broker of your choice:

 <!-- This indentation is important for things to render properly. -->
    {{< tabs name="eventing_brokers" default="MT-Channel-based" >}}